• Skip to main content

 This change in the temperature of the element being directly proportional to the heat, provides a direct reading of the applied temperature levels.

-The article explains how rtds work and also how to make a simple high temperature sensor circuit using a homemade RTD device.
+In this article I have explained how rtds work and also how to make a simple high temperature sensor circuit using a homemade RTD device.

 A direct reading in the form of varying resistance values can be obtained by heating an ordinary "heater coil" or an "iron" element.